ESA Section 7 Consultation

 Formal Consultation

-During formal consultation, the agency and we share information about the proposed project and the species or critical habitat likely to be affected.
-Formal consultation may last up to 90 days, after which we will prepare a biological opinion.
-We will analyze the effects of the proposed action to the listed species or critical habitat.
+During formal consultation, the agency and the Service share information about the proposed project and the species or critical habitat likely to be affected.
+Formal consultation may last up to 90 days, after which the Service will prepare a biological opinion.
+We will analyze all consequences to listed species or critical habitat that are caused by the proposed action, including the consequences of other activities that are caused by the proposed action but that are not part of the action.

 Conclusion of the Biological Opinion

 The biological opinion will state whether the federal agency has ensured that its action is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of critical habitat.
-A biological opinion usually includes conservation recommendations to further the recovery of listed species, and it also may include reasonable and prudent measures, as needed, to minimize any take of listed species.
+A biological opinion may include reasonable and prudent measures necessary or appropriate to minimize the impact of the incidental take on the species.

 Legal Justification